Amatofrancesco99/Ornamental-value-estimation/README.md

 $ python3 -m venv .my_env
 ```

-(You'll be prompted to install the 'venv' module if you don't have it yet).
+(You'll be prompted to install the 'venv' module if you haven't it yet).

 ### 3) Activate the virtual environment: